mihir-pithva/CodePulse-Backend/README.md

 Add-Migration InitialCreate
 Update-Database
 ```
--Replace InitialCreate with an appropriate migration name.
+- Replace InitialCreate with an appropriate migration name.

 ### Build and Run the Project:
 1. Press F5 or click on the Start button in Visual Studio to build and run the project.